Hamilton Committee honors Mays Landing Mojo Ball Hockey Team

-HAMILTON TOWNSHIP — The Township Committee honored the members of the Mays Landing Mojo Ball Hockey Team on Monday, Nov.
-15 with a proclamation for winning the National Ball Hockey League Championship.
+HAMILTON TOWNSHIP – The Hamilton Township Committee honored the members of the Mays Landing Mojo Ball Hockey Team with a proclamation for winning the National Ball Hockey League Championship at its meeting on Monday, Nov.
+15.

-The team comprises residents of Hamilton Township and surrounding communities who compete in the New Jersey Division of the National Ball Hockey League.
+The team is comprised of residents of Hamilton Township and surrounding communities who compete in the New Jersey Division of the National Ball Hockey League.

 They finished the 2021 season with a record of 6 wins and 4 losses, qualifying them for the Tier 2 playoffs in an eight-team playoff bracket.
 They successfully swept the series 6-0 to capture the Tier 2 New Jersey championship.